tscanlin/developers.optimizely.com/src/content/ios/introduction/index.md

 *Live Variables*

-- Requires live variables to already have been identified prior to App Store submission
+- Requires Live Variables to already have been identified prior to App Store submission
-- Optimizely allows you to change variable values inbetween releases
+- Optimizely allows you to change variable values in between releases

 *Code Blocks*

 - Requires new code/features to be tested have already been submitted to App Store and approved
 - Can perform phased roll-outs of new features for targeted group or percentage of your users directly from Optimizely
 - Optimizely acts as the switch enabling you to intelligently activate your features/code and analyze the impact the new changes have made